Mstarr85/burger/README.md

  * Navigate to localhost:8080 in your browser

+                or

+ * Click on the Heroku Deployed Link below

  * Enjoy the burger time app

-### Important

-* Burger Time! is a restaurant app that lets users input the names of burgers they'd like to eat.
+## How It Works

+ * When on the Burger page there will be an empty form to "Add a new burger"

+ * After hitting submit the burger that the user typed in will be sent under "Burgers to devour!"

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+ * Whenever a user submits a burger's name, the app will display the burger on the left side of the page under "Burgers to        devour"  That is where the burgers are waiting to be devoured

-* Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.
+ * Each burger in the waiting area has a "Devour it!" button.
+When the user clicks it, the burger will move to the right          side of the page under "Devoured burgers"

  * The app will store every burger in a database, whether devoured or not.

-## Instructions

 #### App Setup